From signing the Honor Code to attending special events, there are a number of ways for graduate students to promote integrity and ethical behavior.

 It seems quite simple, but it is really the best way that you can promote integrity and ethical behavior.
 In the classroom, in your research, or on your internship, we urge you to aspire to the highest ethical means.

 Every fall and spring semester, the Smeal College of Business invites students to sign the Honor Code.
 We encourage you to reaffirm your commitment to integrity every semester.
-Visit Smeal’s website under Upcoming Events for the latest information about future signing events.
+Visit Smeal’s website under Events for the latest information about future signing events.

 In addition to signing the Honor Code, students are encouraged to staff the signing table and answer questions about the Honor Code.
 Dean Whiteman and Honor and Integrity Director Jennifer Eury will send an e-mail to the community, early in the fall and spring semesters, asking for volunteers.
 Volunteers receive briefing materials and a “Rise Above” T-shirt to wear during the signing session.

-Integrity Insights, the college’s quarterly integrity e-newsletter, features important updates and announcements as well as contest opportunities to promote integrity and ethical behavior.
+Integrity Insights, the college’s integrity e-newsletter, features important updates and announcements as well as contest opportunities to promote integrity and ethical behavior.
 Look for upcoming contest opportunities in the next issue of Integrity Insights.

 From small-group discussions to keynote speakers, there are a number of special events planned throughout the year.
-Visit Smeal’s website under Upcoming Events for the latest information about future events, or see the next issue of Integrity Insights.
+Visit Smeal’s website under Events for the latest information about future events, or see the next issue of Integrity Insights.